 Skills needed to study this subject: An interest in all aspects of PE and sport, success at performing practical PE and sport with good general sporting knowledge.
-Students must also be playing, performing, coaching or officiating in two different sports either within school or in the local community.
+Students must also be playing, performing, coaching or officiating either within school or in the local community.